efirlus/keepin-md.nvim/readme.md

 ## Comparison with bullets.vim

-While `keepin-md.nvim` shares some functionality with the established `bullets.vim`, it takes a different approach:
+While `keepin-md.nvim` shares some functionality with the established [bullets.vim](https://github.com/bulets-vim/bullets.vim), and that has more fluent features, it takes a different approach:

 ### Key Differences